nipafx/slides/README.md

-# CodeFX Slides Repository
+# Slides

 Slides for various talks I give and have given.
 They are written with the awesome [Asciidoctor](http://asciidoctor.org/) and visualized with [reveal.js](http://asciidoctor.org/).
-Thanks to GitHub Pages you can see them on [slides.codefx.org](http://slides.codefx.org).
+Thanks to GitHub Pages you can see them on [slides.nipafx.dev](https://slides.nipafx.dev).

 * [setup](#setup)
 	* [repository structure](#repository-structure)